patternpack/patternpack/docs/guide.md

 - Generate the files and folders you'll need
 - Build your Pattern Library in a temporary directory, `./html` or whatever you configured in your [`options.build`](https://github.com/patternpack/patternpack#build).
 - Start up a web server at `http://localhost:8888/`
-- Start up a watch task to auto build any changes
+- Start a watch task that will automatically rebuild the pattern library when any changes are made (compatible with the [LiveReload browser plugins](http://livereload.com/extensions/))

 ## Adding a Pattern
 *Note that due to limitations in `grunt-watch`, you will need to restart PatternPack every time you add a new file for the watch to recognize it.
 Once it sees it, all changes with automatically reload.*